 Jon has been working in horticulture all his adult life, training at Burlingham and Cannington Colleges before working at the Chelsea Physic Garden and Kew Gardens.
 He has extensive teaching experience, teaching BTEC, City & Guilds and RHS levels 1,2 & 3 and for the past 25 years at Burlingham and Easton & Otley Colleges.
 He manages several large private gardens, takes on design commissions and landscaping, and also teaches gardening courses at the Grapes Hill Community Garden and The Sustainable Gardening Initiative.

-As well as the core team we will bring in guests tutors during the year who are experts in their field to teach specific gardening courses or to lead workshops
+As well as the core team we bring in guests tutors during the year who are experts in their field to teach specific gardening courses, to lead workshops or to provide consultancy services.

 Sign up to hear about new gardening courses and events.